On DeLay's Home Turf, Reaction Is One of Surprise

 GOODWYN: But small business owner Greg White believes DeLay's resignation is an opportunity for the Republican Party.
 He's one Republican who's ready for someone new.

-Mr. GREG WHITE (Resident, Sugar Land, Texas): I think it's about time.
+GREG WHITE: I think it's about time.
 No hard feelings, but he's been there a long time.
 He's got a nice pension coming to him the rest of his life, and it's time to, he can't be having fun.